How Long Must You Keep Payroll Records?

 Same goes for ditching payroll records that aren’t required by law to be kept.
 The two main regulatory agencies that focus on payroll record retention differ a bit in what they require employers to keep and for how long.

-Payroll departments may need a refresher on what the Department of Labor (DOL) and the Internal Revenue Service (IRS) require employers need to do.
+Payroll departments may need a refresher on what the Department of Labor (DOL) and the Internal Revenue Service (IRS) require employers to do.
 Vicki Lambert recently shared her best practices in a webinar, “Payroll Record Retention Requirements: What to Keep, What to Toss,” hosted by Premier Learning Solutions.

 Basic Best Practices to Comply with the FLSA